 We have thick wedges in the mornings as a kind of pre-breakfast appetizer – the two of us romantically standing over the sink with bright red juice running down our chins.
-We add large spoonfuls of pink homemade curd into our bowls of yogurt & granola.
+Every morning, we add large spoonfuls of pink homemade curd to our bowls of yogurt & granola.
 We stir a shot or two into our weekend cocktails, setting them ablaze in the glass.
-And we (by we, I definitely mean I) baked a blood orange cake, topped it with a drippy blood orange glaze, and the entire thing was devoured within one day.
+I even baked a blood orange bundt cake and topped it with a drippy blood orange glaze.
+We devoured the entire thing within one day.

 We.
 Are.
 Addicted.

-Addiction aside, there was one other reason I was more than a little keen to make a blood orange cake: I wanted to create that pink drippy glaze.
+Addiction aside, there was one other reason I was more than a little keen to make a blood orange bundt cake.
+I wanted to create that pink drippy glaze.
 That beautiful, luscious, naturally coloured pink that is just so satisfying to both my taste buds & my eyes.
-I mean, cake is always a good idea.. but cake covered in an icing the daintiest shade of pink known to man?
+Cake is always a good idea, but cake covered in icing the daintiest shade of pink is an excellent idea.

-Let’s talk flavours for a sec: buttery, perfectly blood orange-y, not so decadent that you couldn’t have it for a mid-morning snack, but still sweet enough to have for dessert.
+Let’s talk flavours for a sec: buttery, perfectly blood orange-y.
+Not so decadent that you couldn’t have it for a mid-morning snack, but sweet enough to have for dessert.
 Oh, and the crumb has justttt the right amount of denseness without being too heavy.

-At its core, this is actually just a very dressed up pound cake.
-No extravagant add-ins or fancy pants extras, just the usual suspects: flour, butter, sugar, eggs, baking powder, vanilla extract, a dash of milk, and, of course – the star of the show – blood orange zest.
-Topped with a laughably easy glaze that consists of two ingredients: icing sugar + blood orange juice; all baked up together in a fancy bundt tin to wow the taste-testers.
+Ultimately, this is just a pound cake in fancy clothes.
+No extravagant add-ins or fancy pants extras, just the usual suspects.
+Flour, butter, sugar, eggs, baking powder, vanilla extract, a dash of milk, and, of course, blood orange zest.
+Topped with a laughably easy glaze that consists of two ingredients: icing sugar + blood orange juice.
+All baked up together in a fancy bundt tin to wow the taste-testers.

 for the cake:

-- 4g blood orange zest / 1 packed teaspoon
+- 4 g blood orange zest (1 packed tsp)

 - 4 large eggs

-- ½ cup full fat milk, room temperature
+- 1/2 cup full fat milk, room temp

 - Preheat the oven to 180C.
 Grease a 10-cup bundt tin with butter – being sure to get into every little crevice – and set aside.